spinalcord/SquareRouting/README.md

 #### Defining Routes

-Routes are defined in `app/Routes/ApplicationRoutes.php`.
-You can add GET, POST, and REROUTE rules.
+Create your routes in `app/Routes/ApplicationRoutes.php`.
+Here's how to add different types of routes:

 ```php
 // backend/Routes/ApplicationRoutes.php